mad-lab/transit/src/pytransit/doc/source/transit_overview.rst

 |

 + Most of the analysis methods in TRANSIT require an **annotation** to know the gene coordinates and names.
 This is the top file input in the GUI window.
 The annotation has to be in a somewhat non-standard format called a ".prot_table".
 If you know what you are doing, it is easy to convert annotations for other organisms into .prot_table format.
 But for convenience, we are distributing the prot_tables for 3 common versions of the H37Rv genome: H37Rv.prot_table (NC_000962.2, from Stewart Cole), H37RvMA2.prot_table (sequenced version from the Sassetti lab), and H37RvBD.prot_table (sequenced by the Broad Institute).
 All of these are slightly different, and it is **critical** that you use the same annotation file as the reference genome sequence used for mapping the reads (during pre-processing).
 |

-+ There are 2 main types of essentiality analyses: individual, comparative.
-In individual analysis, the goal is to distinguish essential vs. non-essential in a single growth condition, and to assess the statistical significance of these calls.
-Two methods for this are the Gumbel method and the HMM.
++ There are three main types of essentiality analyses: individual, comparative (pairwise), and multi-condition.

+  + In *individual analysis*, the goal is to distinguish essential vs. non-essential in a single growth condition, and to assess the statistical significance of these calls.
+Two methods for this are the :ref:`Gumbel <gumbel>` method and the :ref:`HMM <HMM>`.
 They are computationally distinct.
 The Gumbel method is looking for significant stretches of TA sites lacking insertions, whereas the HMM looks for regions where the mean read count is locally suppressed or increased.
 The HMM can detect 'growth-advantaged' and 'growth-defect' regions.
-The HMM is also a bit more robust on low-density datasets (insertion density 20-30%).
+The HMM is also a bit more robust on low-density datasets (with insertion density as low as 20-30%).
 But both methods have their merits and are complementary.

+|

-For comparative analysis, TRANSIT uses 're-sampling', which is analogous to a permutation test, to determine if the sum of read counts differs significantly between two conditions.
+  + For *comparative analysis*, the goal is to determine if the sum of read counts differs significantly between two conditions, for which TRANSIT uses :ref:`resampling<resampling>` (a non-parameteric test analogous to a permutation test).
 Hence this can be used to identify conditionally essential regions and quantify the statistical significance.
+A rank-based Mann-Whitney U-test is also available.

+|

+  + For *multi-condition analysis*, there are two methods for determining whether insertion counts in a gene vary significantly across conditions: :ref:`ZINB <zinb>` (Zero-Inflated Negative Binomial) regression, and :ref:`ANOVA <anova>`.
+In general, we find that ZINB finds more (and better) hits than ANOVA (and even out-performs resampling, for cases with 2 conditions).
+Futhermore, ZINB can incorporate additional covariates.

 |